privacyguides/privacyguides.org/docs/passwords.en.md

         - [:simple-apple: macOS & iOS](https://apps.apple.com/us/app/strongbox-keepass-pwsafe/id897283731)

+There is also an offline-only version available called [Strongbox Zero](https://apps.apple.com/us/app/strongbox-keepass-pwsafe/id1581589638) if you don't need syncing; this version is stripped down so it has less attack surface.

 ## Command-line

 These products are minimal password managers that can be used within scripting applications.